 Joseph and I spent months planning our 10th anniversary trip.
-7 cities, 7 plane rides, 8 hotels, and 18 days.
-There was a lot do work out.
+7 cities, 7 plane rides, 8 hotels – 18 carefully-planned days.
 This quick trip to Switzerland was one of our last editions, and we really did it for one reason: we wanted a snowy winter wonderland.

-Unfortunately, as happens in travel, our 24 hours in Switzerland were all rainy.
-Rainy and cold.
-We landed on a Sunday and left the next Monday.
+Unfortunately, as happens, our 24 hours in Switzerland didn’t show us the best weather.
+It was rainy and cold the entire time.
+We landed on a Sunday and left the next Monday, and we tried to enjoy it as best we could given the weekend hours and nasty weather.
 There wasn’t much for us to do, especially since the one place on our list (United Nations) had closed for the season three days earlier.

 Continuation of my posts about our recent 10th anniversary trip to Iceland, London, Geneva, Milan, Venice, and Colorado.
 Click here to see all the posts, and click here to see the recent post about our first two days in London.

 On the advice of a friend, we decided to spend our last day in London at Windsor Castle.
 The 45 minute train through the English contryside is wonderful in itself.
 What a nice break this was after two busy days in London!

 We especially enjoyed seeing the childhood home (and current weekend home) of Queen Elizabeth II after watching The Crown!

 Part 2 of posts about our 18-day trip to celebrate our 10th anniversary.
 Click here to read all the posts!